 How Traditional Chinese Medicine (TCM) Helped with Depression

 Even though I am a practitioner at YAO, I humbly made an appointment to get my blood tested and set up time with Daniel to design a treatment plan.
 With the help of Chinese Medicine, a better diet, several supplements and Cross Fit, I was 70% better within 3 months.
 As some of you are aware I am now 38 weeks pregnant with Baby #3.
 Let’s see what happens this time around.
 Of course…I know at YAO I am in good hands with talented and compassionate staff.
 I will be documenting my trials and tribulations on the new YAO New Mommies Facebook Community.
 Join me there for support, strength and wishfully some humorous gems along the journey.

-My desire to provide support for post-partum depression/intrusive thoughts (and whatever other crazy mis-leading diagnosis that none of us want to have) has led to the development of YAO's fabulous New Mommy Post-Partum program.
-We are extremely proud of this package as it truly offers an all encompassing package for the Mother (especially when everyone else is concerned about the baby and Mama takes back seat)!
-The price is totally reasonable for a new and growing family and includes 6 full hour post-partum visits with acupuncture plus a FREE massage and FREE facial.
+My desire to provide support for post-partum depression/intrusive thoughts (and whatever other crazy misleading diagnoses that none of us want to have) has led to the development of YAO’s fabulous holistic medicine for new mothers package – the New Mommy Post-Partum program.
+We are extremely proud of this package as it truly offers an all-encompassing package for the Mother (especially when everyone else is concerned about the baby and Mama takes back seat)!
+The price is totally reasonable for a new and growing family and includes 6 full hour post-partum visits with acupuncture plus a FREE massage and facial at our TCM day spa in Denver.
 It goes without saying that new Moms need some R&R and the Facial is wonderful for dealing with any fluctuating hormone imbalances that are affecting the skin.

 I know how brutal and isolating those feelings can be and no other Mom should have to go that road alone.
 Please don’t hesitate to reach out to any of us at YAO.
 Either call us directly at 303-777-7891 or complete the request form below and we will be in touch promptly to assist you in your challenging situation.